-Autumn brings chillier evenings with it.
-With a bit of luck we may be enjoying a roast & toast in the garden until well into October.
-But it’s equally possible that the first frost will make its appearance.
-There are many plants that aren’t too worried about the temperature, but the plants in your garden that do feel the cold need some safe shelter or a warm jacket now.
+Autumn brings chillier evenings.
+With a bit of luck we may enjoy outdoor roast & toasts in the garden until well into October, but it’s equally possible that the first frost will make its appearance before that.
+There are many plants that don't mind too much about falling temperatures.
+The plants in your garden that do, though, will need some safe shelter or a warm protective jacket now.

-Who wouldn’t want an attractive spot in the garden with lots of windows which is slightly warmer than outside?
-Well-sheltered and protected from the rain and a bitter wind.
-It’s also a great place to finish off the final autumn garden jobs with a cup of tea.
+Who wouldn’t want a warm and sheltered garden spot with lots of windows onto the outside world?
+A well-built orangery protects plants from the rain and bitter winds, and it’s also a great place to finish off the last autumn garden jobs with a hot cup of tea.
 Read all about overwintering in a conservatory, greenhouse or orangery.

 Do it yourself

 Don’t let a lack of resources stop you.
-You can make everything yourself!
-Including a mini greenhouse where your plants can peacefully hibernate over the coming months without suffering a lack of light.
+You can make anything yourself, including a mini greenhouse where your plants can peacefully hibernate over the coming months without suffering a lack of light.

-Frost can cause frost damage: water expands, including the moisture in your plant.
-This causes tears and splits, and your plants are damaged.
-Frost damage can also be caused by a cold wind, incidentally.
-Plants in pots are at greater risk than plants in the soil.
-So protect them!
-Read all about how to protect your plants from frost in the article frost and your outdoor plants.
+Frost can cause damage: water expands when it freezes and that includes the moisture inside your plant.
+This causes tears and splits, and your plants can end up damaged.
+Frost damage can also be caused by a cold wind, and exposed plants in pots are at a much greater risk than plants in the soil.
+It's your job to protect them.
+Read all about it in the article frost and your outdoor plants.